chipxsd/stream-based-sync/stream-based-sync.md

 Let's check the client side code first.
 We mentioned we're going to use [WebSockets](https://en.wikipedia.org/wiki/WebSocket) to keep a persistent connection between the client and the server.
-The one that kind of sticks out for me is [Starscream](https://github.com/daltoniam/Starscream), it looks like a clean, very easy to use WebSocket client written in Swift.
+For me the one that kind of sticks out is [Starscream](https://github.com/daltoniam/Starscream), it's a clean, very easy to use WebSocket client written in Swift.

 We shouldn't need more than two functions to do the job of sending and receiving Light Switch state updates in our transport layer.